 REACH FOUNDATION BOARD OF DIRECTORS

 Reach Foundation Board of Directors is a volunteer group of individuals who take a leadership role to solicit and receive donations to support programs, equipment and capital projects for children and families served by REACH.
 We are very proud to introduce to you our Foundation Board of Directors:

 Denis joined the Reach Foundation in 2014.
 He has had a long history of serving on various government boards and community groups, from Treasurer at Ladner’s Sacred Heart School to serving on the Board of the Delta Hospice Foundation.
 After a long career with Westshore Terminals LTD Partnership he recently retired as Vice President & General Manager.

 Born in Dublin, Ireland Denis attended the University College Dublin graduating with a Bachelor of Commerce Degree in 1970.
 He was an associate member of the Institute of Chartered Accountants of Ireland, and a member of the Institute of Chartered Accountants of British Columbia.

-In addition to the Reach Foundation Denis is currently Chairman of the Tsawwassen First Nations Economic Development Corporation.
+In addition to the Reach Foundation Denis is currently on the board of the Elder College.

 “I believe that Reach performs an essential service in our community and deserves all the help it can get.
 There is no greater resource than our children, and Reach is working to ensure that all our children reach their full potential.”